inoxlang/inox/docs/language-reference.md

 The evaluation is performed by either a **bytecode interpreter or** a **tree walking interpreter**.
 You don't really need to understand how they work, just remember that:
 - the bytecode interpreter is the default when running a script with `inox run`
-- the REPL always use the tree walking interpreter
+- the REPL always uses the tree walking interpreter
 - the tree walking intepreter is much slower (filesystem & network operations are not affected)